 The drive to the airport took about 30 minutes.
 There was a surprising amount of traffic on the highway toward the airport at that hour.
 We dropped the rental car off in the Hertz return line.
 I just left the keys in the vehicle and later that day, received a receipt showing the correct charges.

 We walked over to the departures area and found the Lufthansa counter.
 There was only one passenger in front of us for the Business/First/Star Gold check-in.
-The rep made sure our bags would be tagged through to Washington Dulles and told us that the TAP business lounge unfortunately didn’t open until 6am.
+The rep made sure our bags were tagged through to Washington Dulles and told us that the TAP business lounge unfortunately didn’t open until 6am.
 There is also a Priority Pass lounge but it’s currently closed.

 We got through security and passport control in a matter of minutes and found a café near our gate to wait with a coffee.
 At this point, it was only 5:15am and we weren’t boarding until 6am.

 A few minutes before 6, we headed over to the gate.
 They announced boarding for business class and pre-board passengers, so we had our documents checked and walked to the jetway, only to be stopped as the plane wasn’t quite ready.
 Finally, around 6:15, we were allowed to board.

 We were in seats 5A and 5C with a blocked middle seat, as is typical for most major European carriers in intra-Europe business class.
 Lufthansa has terrible slimline seats with no back support and no adjustable headrests.
 Delta Main Cabin is much more comfortable.
 There’s also no in-seat power.

 Lufthansa still required masks on all flights at that time, even though German airports and lounges did not require them anymore.
 We had ours on in Lisbon anyway as Portugal requires them but as soon as we exited the plane in Frankfurt we were able to remove them.